Hilde Lysiak: Commencement speech

 On May 10, 2019 Lysiak (aged 12 years, 6 months, 8 days) became possibly the youngest person in U.S. history to deliver a college commencement speech when she outlined her vision for the future of journalism for the graduating class at West Virginia University's Reed College of Media.
 The speech was called "one of the year's most inspirational commencement speeches."
 In the 13-minute speech, which was covered nationally, Lysiak confronted the current generation of journalists.

 Books

 In June 2016, Lysiak signed a deal with Scholastic to co-write a series of four books with her father under the title Hilde Cracks the Case.
 The main characters are based on Lysiak and her sister and photographer, Izzy, with fictionalized versions of real stories that Lysiak has written.
 A series of six books was published between 2017 and 2019.
-Lysiak's memoir, Hilde on the Record, is due to be released April 19, 2022.
+Lysiak's memoir, Hilde on the Record, was published in April 2022.